jina-ai/jina/docs/chapters/helloworld/index.rst

 Jina "Hello, World!" 👋🌍
 *************************

 As a starter, we invite you to try Jina's "Hello, World" - a simple demo of image neural search for [Fashion-MNIST](https://hanxiao.io/2018/09/28/Fashion-MNIST-Year-In-Review/).
-No extra dependencies needed, simply do:
+No extra dependencies needed, simply run:

 .. highlight:: bash
 .. code-block:: bash